KastnerRG/Read_the_docs/docs/project3.rst

 7) Submission Procedure
 -----------------------

-You must submit your code (and only your code, not other files).
+You must submit your code and .rpt files for each question.
 Your code should have everything in it so that we can synthesize it directly.
 This means that you should use pragmas in your code, and not use the GUI to insert optimization directives.
-We must be able to use what is provided (``*.cpp``, ``*.h`` files, and ``*.tcl``) and directly synthesize it.
+We must be able to use what is provided (``*.cpp``, ``*.h`` files, and ``*.ini`` and ``Makefile``) and directly synthesize it.
 We must be able to only import your source file and directly synthesize it.
 If you change test benches to answer questions, please submit them as well.

 You must follow the file structure below.
 We use automated scripts to pull your data, so **DOUBLE CHECK** your file/folder names to make sure it corresponds to the instructions.